rabilrbl/ChromeOS/README.md

 # Build ChromeOS

-GitHub Actions workflow to build generic ChromeOS image for amd64 devices with Google Play Store support.
+Script to build generic ChromeOS image for amd64 devices with Google Play Store support.

 The generic ChromeOS flex do not support Google Play Store for running Android apps.
 This script will build a generic ChromeOS image with Google Play Store support for amd64 devices.